Every day for twelve weeks, we will post a new passage that Shakespeare borrowed from North

 As an example, imagine discovering that something much like the famous concluding passage in A Tale of Two Cities first appeared in the writings of a lesser-known, elder contemporary of Charles Dickens.
 This would certainly be a point of interest among Dickens’ scholars.
-Now consider finding five or six more borrowings in A Tale of Two Cities–all taken from the same earlier author.
-That, of course, would be more startling still.
-Now imagine finding dozens of recycled speeches, characters, images, maxims, plotlines in his other works — all throughout Great Expectations, David Copperfield, and A Christmas Carol — and that these were also all first written by the same, earlier writer.
-No, wait, it’s actually hundreds of borrowed passages, and they begin with Dickens’ first work, The Pickwick Papers, and continue through his last, The Mystery of Edwin Drood.
-On top of all this, we find out that three of Dickens’ novels were even taken wholesale from this little-known write.
-The entire plot, the complete cast of characters, even many of the speeches were reproduced with little change.
+Now imagine finding dozens of recycled speeches, characters, images, maxims, plotlines in his other works — all throughout Great Expectations, David Copperfield, and A Christmas Carol — and that Dickens also borrowed from the same, earlier writer.
+No, wait, it’s actually hundreds of borrowed passages taken from this same author, and they begin with Dickens’ first work, The Pickwick Papers, and continue through his last, The Mystery of Edwin Drood.
+More, we also discover that three of Dickens’ novels were even taken wholesale from this little-known writer–the entire plot, the complete cast of characters, even many of the speeches were reproduced with little change.
 Certainly, this would be astonishing.

-This is what we will show here over the next 12 weeks (84 posts) with North and Shakespeare.
+This is actually the case with Shakespeare and his obsessive following of Thomas North.
 The three Shakespearean plays that were taken wholesale from North’s texts are the Roman tragedies —Julius Caesar, Coriolanus, and Antony and Cleopatra— a fact well known to scholars.
 But what was not known is that every play in the canon overflows with loans from North, starting with Shakespeare’s apprentice work and continuing to the later Romances.
 Many of the corresponding passages include shared lines and word-strings that appear nowhere else in the history of the English language.
 The only question that will remain is how?
 Was Shakespeare really so obsessed with North’s texts, even before writing his first play, that he had read and memorized everything North had ever written (including his journal and unpublished writings)?
 Or was Shakespeare simply adapting North’s plays?

 The answer, as will be confirmed in both new books on the subject and on this website, is the latter.